daddyDinosaur/UE4-DiscordOverlay-Base/README.md

 # Disclaimer
 Using cheats in online games is against the terms of service and can result in a ban.
 Use this cheat at your own risk.
+The library files are winrar'd to save space.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.